-- 1. Remove the cover clamp(s) and housing cover. - 2.
-Remove the element as gently as possible until it is outside of housing.
-Accidently bumping it while it is still inside the housing means dropped dirt and dust that may contaminate the clean side of the of the air cleaner housing, before the new filter element has a chance to do its job.

-- 3. Remove the safety element. - 4.
+- 1. Remove the housing cover. - 2.
+Remove the element as gently as possible until you get it outside of housing.
+Accidentally bumping it while it is still inside the housing means dropped dirt and dust that may contaminate the clean side of the air cleaner housing, before the new filter element has a chance to do its job. - 3.
+Remove the wing nut securing the safety element to the air housing.
+Remove the safety element. - 4.
 Clean the inside of the housing carefully.
 Any dirt left inside the housing could cause damage to the engine.
 Use a clean, water-dampened cloth to wipe every surface clean.
-Check it visually to make sure it is clean before installing a new element. - 5.
-Always clean the gasket sealing surfaces of the housing.
-An improper gasket seal is one of the most common causes of engine contamination.
+Check it visually to make sure it is clean before installing a new element. - Always clean the gasket sealing surfaces of the housing.An improper gasket seal is one of the most common causes of engine contamination.
 Make sure that all hardened ridges are completely removed.

-Inspecting the Element
+Inspect the Element

-- Don't be fooled by the appearance of the element, it should look dirty. - 2.
+- 1. Don't be fooled by the appearance of the element, it should look dirty. - 2.
 Check the element for uneven dirt patterns.
-The dirty element is a valuable clue to dust leakage of gasket sealing problems.
+The dirty element is a valuable clue to dust leakage or gasket sealing problems.
 A dust trail or pattern on the element clean side is a sign that the element was not firmly sealed or that a dust leak exists.
 Make sure the cause of the leak is identified and rectified before replacing the element.

-Installing the Element
+Install the Element

-- 1. Install the safety element in the housing and slide it all the way in. - Install the element in the housing and slide it all the way in. - 3.
+- Install the safety element over the stud in the housing and slide it all the way in. - Install and tighten the wing nut.
+Hand tighten it only.
+Install the element over the stud in the housing and slide it all the way in. - 3.
 Make sure the gasket is seating evenly.
-If the gasket is not seating evenly for a perfect seal, you won't have protection.
-Recheck to see if the sealing surface in the housing is clean, or if the element is not the right model number.
-It may be too short for the housing. - 4.
-Install the air cleaner housing cover with the vacuator valve facing down.
-Install and tighten the cover clamp. - Reset the air cleaner restriction indicator by pushing in the reset button (Figure 6-22).
+If you don't feel the gasket is seating evenly for a perfect seal, you won't have protection.
+Recheck to see if the sealing surface in the housing is clean, or if the element is the right model number.
+It may be too short for the housing.
+Install and tighten the wing nut.
+Hand tighten only.